Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

 Equivalent definitions include the symmetric positive-semidefinite Gram matrix.
 In this case, we would like to consider our forecast and observation paths X and Y to be the vectors in the original space, with the signature of the paths being the feature space.
 The signature kernel is simply the inner product of two signatures:

 which maps to a single score.
-However, to ensure that our uplifted space is a reproducing kernel Hilbert space (RKHS), we use a static kernel on our paths to lift themselves from any topological space $\mathcal{Y}$ to a Hilbert space $\mathcal{H}$ \citep{Xu2023.09.23.559104}.
-It's crucial to be in the Hilbert space to have a complete inner product structure that guarantees the kernel trick to be applicable.
-Moreover, as sequential information often takes values in non-trivial ambient spaces, lifting the underlying space would be a good learning strategy regardless before considering the signature \citep{Salvi_2021}.
+However, to apply the kernel trick, the construction must take place in a reproducing kernel Hilbert space (RKHS).
+This guarantees the complete inner product structure that is required \citep{Xu2023.09.23.559104}.
+If the original space $\mathcal{Y}$ is not itself a Hilbert space, we must first lift each path in $\mathcal{Y}$ to the RKHS $\mathcal{H}$ induced by a static kernel $k$ on $\mathcal{Y}$ via the canonical feature map.
+This step also allows us to incorporate a similarity structure on $\mathcal{Y}$.
+With sequential information, lifting the space before considering the signature would be a good learning strategy regardless of whether $\mathcal{Y}$ is already a Hilbert space \citep{Salvi_2021}.
 Given an RKHS($\mathcal{H}$, $k$) with a kernel $k$ on $\mathcal{Y}$, the reproducing property lets us define a general static kernel as follows:

 Taking the canonical feature map induced by kernel $k$ as $k_u$ or $k_v$ $\in$ $\mathcal{H}$, we can now write the signature kernel as:

 $S(k_x)$ is theoretically guaranteed to capture all of the information about the data X, while observing the path through the kernel k, where the canonical feature map is in the space of paths in $\mathcal{H}$, $k_x \in \mathcal{P}_{\mathcal{H}}$ \citep{JMLR:v20:16-314}.